NativeNotify/native-notify/README.md

 <br/>

 ## What is Native Notify?
-Native Notify is a React Native Expo Push Notifications service.
+Native Notify is a React Native Expo Push Notification service.
 Native Notify makes React Native Expo Push Notifications simple.
 With this native-notify plugin, you can send your first push notification in under 1 minute.
 <br/><br/>
 Sign up for https://NativeNotify.com for free.
 No credit card required.